Introduction to Women's Health

 Health is presented not as just the absence of disease, but as an active optimization of each individual's potential.
 New knowledge about women's bodies and minds is changing our understanding of what affects health - a blending of biology, culture and the choices we make.
 Its time to get organized around the four major factors that intersect again and again over a person's lifetime: risk, prevention, detection, and control.

 RISK - Focus on an individual's ability to assess and understand personal risk.
-Smoking and cardiovascular health are two topics explored here, with a special emphasis on heart disease-the number-one killer of women.
+Smoking and cardiovascular health are two topics explored here, with a special emphasis on heart disease-the

 PREVENTION - A woman's interest in taking charge of her own health is the focus, which examines the trade-off and benefits of preventive behaviors.
 Osteoporosis is one of the examples used to highlight how habits formed in early adolescence have an impact on later life.

 DETECTION - This uses breast health to highlight the range of methods and cutting-edge technologies that help detect various conditions and diseases.

 CONTROL - By looking at body image as it relates to health, this section probes complex